 Pictured: Susan Caplan Chanel bracelet

-While most of the Susan Caplan collection is currently on my wish list (see the Chanel bangle above), there are other places to shop for vintage jewellery too.
-One of my favourite inexpensive places is Etsy, which is great for finding oversized original ’80s earrings.
-One editor I know bought the classic Dior single pearl earring on Vestiare Collective (it verifies all the items, so you know what you’re buying is real).
+While most of the Susan Caplan collection is currently on my wish list (hello, vintage Chanel pieces), there are other places to shop for vintage jewellery, too.
+One of my favourite inexpensive places is Etsy, which is great for finding oversized earrings.
+I also know one editor who bought the classic Dior single pearl earring on Vestiare Collective.
+(It verifies all its items, so you know what you’re buying is real).
 But don’t just take my word for it—keep scrolling to take a look at the best places to shop vintage jewellery right now.

-As already mentioned, Susan Caplan has one of the largest collections of vintage jewellery in the UK.
-Find Chanel earrings, necklaces and brooches, as well as Dior, Givenchy and plenty more exciting designer pieces.
+As I already mentioned, Susan Caplan has one of the largest collections of vintage jewellery in the UK.
+Find Chanel earrings, necklaces and brooches, along with Dior, Givenchy and plenty more exciting designer pieces.

-You might not realise it, and it’s probably not the first place you’d think of, but John Lewis actually has a great selection of vintage pieces.
-If you go in store, you’ll also find more.
+You might not realise it, and it’s probably not the first place you’d think of, but John Lewis actually has a great selection of vintage pieces. and if you go to the store rather than shop online, you’ll find even more.

 Liberty has a very finely edited range of vintage jewellery.
-It isn’t cheap, mind you, but it is beautiful.
+It isn’t cheap, but it is beautiful.

-Vestiare Collective, as you might imagine, has every sort of designer jewellery going.
-From Tiffany rings to Cartier watches as well as Chanel bracelets and Dior earrings.
+Vestiare Collective, as you might imagine, has every sort of designer jewellery going, from Tiffany rings and Cartier watches to Chanel bracelets and Dior earrings.

-Etsy sells pretty much everything, so it’s probably not surprising that it also does vintage jewellery.
-Type in any sort of piece you’re looking for and you’ll probably find it at a price that won’t make your eyes water.
+Etsy sells pretty much everything, so it’s probably not surprising that it also has plenty of vintage jewellery.
+Type in any piece you’re looking for, and you’ll probably find it at a price that won’t make your eyes water.